troystribling/BlueCap/Documentation/CentralManager.md

 Here the scan is started when `CentralManager` transitions to `.powerOn`.

-Also, An error was added to handle `CentralManager` state transitions other than `.powerOn` and `CentralManager#reset` is used to recreate `CBCentralManager`.
+Also, An error was added to handle `CentralManager` state transitions other than `.powerOn`. `CentralManager#reset` is used to recreate `CBCentralManager`.

 To stop a peripheral scan use the `CentralManager` method,